 Cherries have a relatively low caloric content, but they have significant amounts of bioactive components including:

-According to a 2018 review published in the journal Nutrients, cherries are grouped into two major types: sweet and tart.
+According to a published in the journal Nutrients, cherries are grouped into two major types: sweet and tart.
 In the United States, the most commonly grown sweet cherry is Bing.
 The most commonly grown tart cherry is Montmorency.

 If you have diabetes, it’s important to keep your blood glucose levels within the limits suggested by your doctor.
 One way to do that is to monitor your intake of carbohydrates.